PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: Benchmark

 \subsection{Methods}

-For practical reasons, we limit the benchmarks to the few following methods: \begin{itemize} \item MeshGraphNets (MGNs)~\cite{pfaff2021learning} are GNNs that utilize an encode-process-decode architecture, transforming mesh data into graph structures, processing them through message passing, and decoding the results to predict field outputs. \item Mesh Morphing Gaussian Processes (MMGP)~\cite{casenave2024mmgp} rely on mesh morphing, finite element interpolation and dimensionality reduction to pretreat mesh-based data into a low dimensional embedding, and utilizes Gaussian processes to predict output scalars and fields. \item Vi-Transformer~\cite{dosovitskiy2021image} and Augur~\footnote[1]{commercial solution from~\href{https://augurco.fr/}{Augur company}} rely on mesh partitioning to build tokens related to local mesh information and utilize a transformer to predict scalar and field outputs. \item Domain Agnostic Fourier Neural Operators (DAFNO)~\cite{liu2023domainagnos} handle problems involving irregular geometries and evolving domains.
-It incorporates a smoothed characteristic function into the integral layer architecture of FNOs, allowing the use of Fast Fourier Transform (FFT) for efficient computations while explicitly encoding geometric information. \item Multiscale Aerodynamic Resolution Invariant Operator (MARIO)~\cite{mario_code} builds upon~\cite{catalani2024neural} and exploits implicit neural representations, which model continuous signals by mapping input coordinates directly to output values, without relying on discrete grids or explicit storage. \end{itemize}
+We focus the benchmark on a representative set of widely used methods, covering graph-based, operator-learning, and transformer-based approaches, in order to provide a meaningful comparison across distinct modeling paradigms: \begin{itemize} \item MeshGraphNets (MGNs)~\cite{pfaff2021learning} are graph neural networks that utilize an encode-process-decode architecture, transforming mesh data into graph structures, processing them through message passing, and decoding the results to predict field outputs. \item Mesh Morphing Gaussian Processes (MMGP)~\cite{casenave2024mmgp} rely on mesh morphing, finite element interpolation and dimensionality reduction to pretreat mesh-based data into a low dimensional embedding, and utilizes Gaussian processes to predict output scalars and fields. \item Vi-Transformer~\cite{dosovitskiy2021image} and Augur~\footnote[1]{\href{https://augurco.fr/}{Augur} is a commercial solution.} rely on mesh partitioning to build tokens related to local mesh information and utilize a transformer to predict scalar and field outputs. \item Fourier Neural Operators (FNOs)~\cite{li2020fourier} learn mappings between functions by operating in the Fourier domain. \item Modulated Aerodynamic Resolution Invariant Operator (MARIO), introduced by~\citet{mario_paper}, builds upon~\citet{catalani2024neural} and exploits implicit neural representations, which model continuous signals by mapping input coordinates directly to output values, without relying on discrete grids or explicit storage. \end{itemize}

 For more details on the methods and their respective advantages/drawbacks, refer to Appendix~\ref{app:mldetails}.